Derrick Todd Lee: Investigation

 Between the DNA evidence gathered from the deceased victims, a psychological profile made by Mary Ellen O'Toole and the police sketch based on Alexander's description, the police went public with the information.
-Police in the nearby town of Zachary recognized the man by a recent peeping tom incident they had just investigated.
+Police in the nearby town of Zachary, Louisiana recognized the man from a recent peeping tom incident it had investigated.
 Police in Zachary called the police in Baton Rouge to let them know the name of the suspected perpetrator.
-Additionally, the Zachary Police Department also let the Baton Rouge Police Department know that they had a DNA sample from Lee due to a prior murder investigation from 6–8 months earlier.
-The DNA lab ran and compared the samples and they were a match to Derrick Todd Lee.
+Additionally, the Zachary Police Department also let the Baton Rouge Police Department know that it had a DNA sample from Lee due to a prior murder investigation from six to eight months earlier.
+The DNA lab ran and compared the samples, and they were a match to Derrick Todd Lee.
+During the manhunt, John Walsh, host of America's Most Wanted, added the Baton Rouge Serial Killer to his Top 10 Fugitives of 2002 at No. 3.
+Lee had already fled the state on May 10, after police got Lee to submit a voluntary DNA sample, taking his children out of school before ordering them and his wife to go to Detroit for a while.
+Lee travelled through Michigan, Illinois and finally Georgia via bus.
+On May 27, after a five-day manhunt, law enforcement found him hiding at a motel in Atlanta.
+After two failed arrest attempts at a homeless shelter and another motel, Lee was apprehended in Atlanta's Polar Rock neighborhood.
+Lee waived extradition, and he was returned to Baton Rouge on five murder charges.